miketocoding/tic-tac-toe-client/README.md

-# Tic-Tac-Toe Game #
+# Tic-Tac-Toe: A Game of Skill

 Tic-tac-toe game recreated by Michael Van Le.
-This is a playable single or two person game where the player tests their skills against themself or another opponent.
+This is a single or two person game where the player tests their skills against themself or another opponent.
+This application will allows the user to sign up, log in, log out, and play the game of tic-tac-toe.
+This project is a stepping stone to gaining more knowledge and experience in the world of software development.

+## Planning

+### User Stories
+- As a user, I want to be able to sign up/in so I can play the game.
+- As a user, I want to be able to sign out so no one else can alter my account.
+- As a user, I want to be able to start/restart the game so I can play again.
+- As a user, I want the player to start as X then switch to O, every game, so we can keep the game fair with starting X player.
+- As a user, I want to only be able to select available positions so that there is no overwriting.
+- As a user, I want the system to display when I win/lose/tie.
+- As a user, I want the board to be unclickable once the game is over.
+- As a user, I want to be able to play again once the game is over.

-## Rules/Instructions ##
+### Rules/Instructions

 Please watch [this video](https://www.youtube.com/watch?v=USEjXNCTvcc) to learn how to play Tic-tac-toe.